Caradryan/accretiondisc/README.md

      r_circ=0.003  # mass insertion radius
      )
 ```

 An example of a unit mass spreading by diffusion in a disc with constant viscosity is in `examples/diffusion_example.py`.

+An example of steadily accreting disc model is in `examples/steady_accretion_example.py`.